 Generalized anxiety disorder (GAD) is characterized by continuous and irrational worry about different aspects of your life.
-It is can cause you to worry over normal things that are usually not a threat but seems like major issues at the time (i.e., your relationships, money, job, school, or health).
-You may have an unrealistic worry about normal things such as driving or taking the bus, thinking that something horrible is going to happen to you.
-Some of the common symptoms are:
+It can cause you to worry over normal things that are usually not a threat, but the fear and anxiety can make them seem like major issues (i.e., your relationships, money, job, school, or health).
+You may have an unrealistic worry about normal things such as driving or taking the bus or thinking that something horrible is going to happen to you.
+Some of the common symptoms of GAD are:

 Obsessive-compulsive disorder (OCD) affects approximately 2.2 million people worldwide.
 One-third of these people have their first episode as a child or teenager.
-This is a severe and sometimes debilitating disorder that causes unwanted recurring thoughts, sensations, or behaviors.
+This can be a severe and sometimes debilitating disorder that can cause unwanted recurring thoughts, sensations, or behaviors.
 Some of the symptoms include:

-- Checking to see if the doors are locked or the oven is turned off
+Checking to see if the doors are locked or the oven is turned off over and over

-- Obsessive, intrusive thoughts that lead to compulsions
+Obsessive, intrusive thoughts that can lead to compulsions

 Post-Traumatic Stress Disorder